The main strategies to read a table from a database in Ascend are:

 In this guide, we'll discuss the differences among these strategies, using a Postgres Database as an example.

-Note: In order to read 2 tables, 2 connectors are needed, but they can reuse the same connection.
+Note: In order to read two tables, two connectors are needed, but they can reuse the same connection.

 On every refresh, Ascend will create a new partition that represents all the records that have changed since the previous refresh.
 You provide the column to use to determine which records changed and it must be of type integer, timestamp, or datetime.